 Harvard Business Services, Inc. was formed on March 2, 1981 by its chairman, Richard H. Bell, II.
 Prior to forming Harvard Business Services, Inc., Rick was the business manager for The Company Corporation, one of the largest Delaware Registered Agent firms at that time.

 When Rick started Harvard, the market demand existed strictly in the United States; all the major market channels were already occupied and divided by three deeply entrenched competitors.
 Nevertheless, Harvard not only survived but thrived in the market by efficiently serving its customers, getting to know them and ascertaining what they needed.
-We understand the incorporating process and how to use it, and we're happy to help you understand it in detail.
+We understand the incorporating process and how to use it.
+We're happy to help you understand it in detail.

 Since we have been in business, more than 150 new competitors have entered the market, all competing for the fringe or niche customer not taken by the entrenched giants.
 Of all these players, it is our performance since 1981 that has made us the leading specialist in Delaware business formations.

 In January of 1995, Harvard Business Services, Inc. moved from the Bell's home to a classic 1890s Victorian home and landmark in downtown Lewes, Delaware, at 210 Savannah Road.
 In 2002, Harvard moved into its current world headquarters at 16192 Coastal Highway, Lewes.
-This new state-of-the-art facility provides us with the necessary space and equipment to service its more than 45,000 customers well into the 21st century.
+This new state-of-the-art facility provides the necessary space and equipment to service more than 100,000 customers well into the 21st century.

 As early as 1982, Harvard created electronic corporate documents for every corporate situation, long before the major competitors had computerized this function.
 In 1983, Harvard developed a custom database application dubbed IncWare.
 Over the years, IncWare has been housed on D-base II, D-Base III / Clipper and Microsoft SQL database software platforms.